qt-learning/Intro-to-QML/README.md

 SPDX-License-Identifier: LicenseRef-Qt-Commercial OR GPL-3.0-only
 ```

-This is a Qt Quick 3D Android learning project demonstrating how to create a Qt Design Studio project with 3D content and deploy it to Android devices.
+This is a collection of small QML applications that demonstrate key concepts for learning QML and the Qt Framework.

 ### Terms and Conditions